Reviews

 - A Patchwork of Books

 “Once again, Hoffman shows how gorgeously she paints with words.
-Some of her passages are without comparison …” 5 out of 5 stars
+Some of her passages are without comparison …” 5 of 5 stars

 - Elephant Hiccups